Call MVCC Admissions

 This certificate comprises a concentration of ten courses dealing with economics, accounting, and banking.
 It provides a basic knowledge about finance and management operations.
-All of the courses can be applied to a degree in Financial Services Management or to the Individual Studies degree.
+All of the courses can be applied to a degree in Business Administration (AAS) or to the Individual Studies degree.

 Goals & Outcomes

-To prepare the students for an entry level position in the field of financial services.
+Goal 1 To prepare the students for an entry level position in field of financial services.

-Students will demonstrate an understanding of worldwide issues related to business.
+- 5a) Students will demonstrate an understanding of world-wide issues related to business.

-Students will demonstrate the ability to derive information from data.
+- 6a) Students will demonstrate the ability to derive information from data and apply information toward making decisions.

 Plan Of Study: